relativitydev/relativity-trace-documentation/docs/user_documentation.md

 dropdown and click `Ok` on the pop-up.
 If your browser settings prevent pop-ups please enable them for Relativity URLs.

+> **NOTE:** Trace Document Retry will not move documents between Folders, remove Analytics or Script results, or remove review decisions.
+These steps should be taken manually prior to performing Trace Document Retry if necessary for workflows.

-> **Note:** Trace Document Retry does not re-extract metadata from the document natives.
+> **NOTE:** Trace Document Retry does not re-extract metadata from the document natives.
 Existing data is used to re-index, and re-run term searching and rule evaluation using the current term and rule sets.

-> **Note:** Trace Document Retry will only work when the "Run Option" on the Setup tab is set to `Continuous`
+> **NOTE:** Trace Document Retry will only work when the "Run Option" on the Setup tab is set to `Continuous`

 >  **WARNING:** The retry process can be very resource-intensive.
 Trace is optimized for ongoing and forward-looking use cases where documents are only searched once upon ingestion.
 Triggering a retry will treat affected documents as if they were brand new to Trace, clearing all previous Rule and Term
 > associations.
 If enough documents are retried at once, the system could struggle to handle the sudden influx of documents.
 Please exercise caution when using this feature.